GovernmentPlates/indico-presentations/PITCHME.md

 # CERN is not just doing Physics!

 - Invented by Tim Berners-Lee at CERN (1989)
+- Motivation was storing and finding documents and being able to share them with his collaborators
 - great example of fundamental science leading to unexpected innovation
 - really cool to just randomly stubmle upon this plaque while going for lunch -->